wallenc/deployAKS/README.md

 # Create an AKS cluster with an HTTPS ingress-controller using only private IPs and certificates issued by a Windows CA

-An ingress controller is a piece of software that provides reverse proxy, configurable traffic routing, and TLS termination for Kubernetes services.
-Kubernetes ingress resources are used to configure the ingress rules and routes for individual Kubernetes services.
-Using an ingress controller and ingress rules, a single IP address can be used to route traffic to multiple services in a Kubernetes cluster.

-This article shows you how to deploy the NGINX ingress controller in an Azure Kubernetes Service (AKS) cluster.
-The ingress controller is configured on an internal, private virtual network and IP address.
-No external access is allowed.
-Two applications are then run in the AKS cluster, each of which is accessible over the single IP address.
+This article walks through the deployment of an NGINX ingress controller with SSL termination in an Azure Kubernetes Service (AKS) cluster.
+The ingress controller is configured on an internal, private virtual network with a private IP address, and will use a certificate issued by a Windows Certificate Authority.
+As an added security measure, both Helm and Tiller will be also be onfigured to use certificates.
+Once the ingress controller has been deployed, we'll then add a demo application and configure routing for the ingress resource.

 ### At a high level this guide walks through the following

 - Create a service principal with a limited scope
-- Deploy AKS using an already existing VNET/subnet with no public IPs
+- Deploy AKS using an already existing VNET/subnet
-- Secure Helm and Tiller with CA issued certificates
+- Secure Helm and Tiller with Windows CA issued certificates
 - Creating an internal load balancer
-- Creating the ingress controller using private IPs and SSL termination-
+- Creating the ingress controller using private IPs and SSL termination
-- Deploying a demo application
+- Deploy a demo application
-- Deploying an ingress route
+- Add an ingress route for the application
-- Configuring a remote system to trust the CA certificate chain
+- Configur a remote system to trust the CA certificate chain
-- Test the demo application using curl with cert verification
+- Test the demo application using curl with certificate validation

 # Prerequisites
 Azure CLI for Linux